SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 accomplishing are pretty routine for humans.
 But this was always the problem.
 Crunching numbers is the computer's domain of excellence.
-And soft thinking like predicting movie outcomes or writing decent jokes, was thought to be hard to impossible for machines. turns out it is not!
+And soft thinking like predicting movie outcomes or writing decent jokes, was thought to be hard to impossible for machines.
+Turns out it is not!

 But are any of these tasks any sign of subjective knowing or subjective awareness and sentience?

 No.

+But they are very awesome proof that a lot of task humans can do machines can do better.
+Like we knew back in the 1940s' Only now the machines can speed up the tasks quite  a lot, especially the more cognitive tasks (reading, writing, playing e-games).
+They cannot cook a decent omelette in 3 milliseconds though.

-But the tricky thing for my claim is that I relly have to take these tasks case-by- case, because my general philosophical arguments do not seem to convince the AI nerds.
+But the tricky thing for my claim is that I really have to take these tasks case-by- case, because my general philosophical arguments do not seem to convince the AI nerds.
 I know why, it is because they are uniformly committed to philosophical materialism, so they have no mental model for the spiritual, it just isn't in their thinking toolkits.

 I am up against a losing battle I know, because eventually the number of awesome tasks the AI machines can accomplish will overwhelm my ability to debunk them.
+By "debunk" I mean only debunking claims these advances are pointing towards emerging machine consciousness.

+There is nothing "emergent" about adding a few more trillion trillion texts to the training data.
+(More on this a little later.)

 But before I die I want you to at least keep in mind I am warning you all the Ai are doing is brute-force statistical computation, they are not thinking, they have no empathic feeling, but can arbitrarily accurately mimic the outward behaviours of any or all past actual sentient beings who display empathy, humour or other feelings, precisely because we are feeding the machines this data.
 Even cleaning uit up for them so they don't barf.

 ### Importance of Knowing the Machines are Mimics